Romulo-Moraes/Romulo-Moraes/README.md

 <h2>R-matrix 💻</h2>
 This is a program for terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors.
-There're costumizations for operations' speed, like the delay to create a new string of characters on screen or the delay of pull down a string of characters.
+There're costumizations for operations' speed, a good example of that the is the delay to create a new string of characters on screen or the delay of pull down a string of characters.
 This project already existed written in the C programming language, however, was used by me to learn a bit more about Rust.

 <h2>Rclock 🕐</h2>